mapbox/mbutil/README.md

                             grids are not used as JSONP, you can remove callbacks specifying --grid_callback=""
       --do_compression      Do mbtiles compression
-      --silent              Dictate whether the operations should run silentl
+      --silent              Dictate whether the operations should run silently

     Export an `mbtiles` file to files on the filesystem: